kragen/derctuo/markdown/sentential-database.md

-We may at some point have deduced that X has 3 children, and then later infer a fourth child of X.  The result involves not only adding "X has 4 children" to the database of known facts, but also *retracting* "X has 3 children".
+We may at some point have deduced that X has 3 children, and then later infer a fourth child of X.  The result involves not only adding “X has 4 children” to the database of known facts, but also *retracting* “X has 3 children”.
 So something like stratification is necessary to provide the aggregation feature, at least without a lot of wasted work, possible nondeterminism (where the result depends on what order the rules were applied in), and possible nontermination.